Step in Time: Later versions

 "Step in Time" appears in the 2004 Mary Poppins stage musical, with a similar purpose.
 The main difference, however, is that Bert walks upside down on the proscenium arch.
-In this version of the song, Jane and Michael are shwon that chimney sweeps are also guardian angels.
+In this version of the song, Jane and Michael are shown that chimney sweeps are also guardian angels.

 A shortened version is also present on the Disney's Sing Along Songs video "Disneyland Fun".

 A rendition also appears on the 1982 exercise album Mousercise, but with mostly different lyrics.
 This version was also seen as an episode of D-TV on the Disney Channel.

 Similar songs

 The song "Me Ol' Bamboo" from the 1968 film Chitty Chitty Bang Bang, also written by the Sherman brothers and performed by Van Dyke, is very similar to Step in Time.
 Both songs are loosely based on the repetitive physical action song "Knees Up Mother Brown", popular in British music halls and Cockney pubs, especially during World War II.